Backblaze/b2-sdk-java/README.md

 Packaging TO DOs
 ================
-* add to github (under backblaze organization)
-* select a build system (maven? gradle? is there another choice?)
-* automate builds & tests.
-* add javadocs
+* improve javadocs
+* when we're ready, make the b2sdk4j repository public & switch the build to travis-ci.org

 Eventual Development TO DOs
 ===========================

 * provide easy support for resuming iterables.

-* maybe make BzJson's method for finding JsonTypeHandlers more flexible.  (probably mostly needed for compatibility with earlier Java 6 and/or 7 which don't have java.time classes and we're not supporting those initially.)
+* maybe make B2Json's method for finding JsonTypeHandlers more flexible.  (probably mostly needed for compatibility with earlier Java 6 and/or 7 which don't have java.time classes and we're not supporting those initially.)

 * from [integration checklist][]
   * Parallelizing downloads of large files. (how should we handle